SofiBretz/Dark-Light-Mode/README.md

-# Project Name

-> One paragraph statement about the project.
+# Dark / Light Mode in React

+> This is a React practice exercise.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages,
-- frameworks,
+- JS,
-- technologies used
+- React

 ## Live Demo